StraylightSky/coding-exercise-bot/README.md

 Goals for this implementation:

-1. Make chat bot through API.ai
+1. Make chat bot ~~through API.ai~~ through recast.ai
+  * Seems like API.ai no longer allows for free API access to domains without upgrading your account?
 2. Allow user input and show output in React app
 3. Make mobile responsive